HOW TO LEARN A PIECE (SONG)

 - We set up our practice space.

-- We located and evaluated several editions of the piece we want to learn.
+- We learned to choose reliable editions of the piece we are going to learn.

 Those initial steps take several hours to several days or weeks to complete.
 And remember, listening and score analysis will continue throughout the rest of the learning process.